 A £30 million Pocket Watch

 Earlier in the year the Paul Newman Rolex went up for sale and every other headline mentioned it was the most expensive watch to ever go to auction.
 The thing is, that’s only half true.
 It’s the most expensive wristwatch to ever go to auction.
-At … million, it’s trailing a long, long way behind the Henry Graves’ £30 million.
+At $17.8 million (approx £13.5 million), it’s trailing a long, long way behind Henry Graves’ £30 million.

 Graves was essentially a latter-day baller.
 He wanted the best of everything, anything to show up his rivals.
 Cars?
 Check.
 Guns?
 Check.
 Watches?
 Well, when it came to that particular trump card he went to Patek Philippe.
 He asked for the most complicated pocket watch ever built and the maison obliged.

 Think of any watch complication and this hunk of gold-cased haute horology probably has it: perpetual calendar, moon phase, star chart, sunset and sunrise, equation of time, split seconds chronograph and 30-minute and 12-hour recorders.
 Along with hours, minutes and seconds, of course.
 Yep.
 It’s nuts.
 Just don’t expect to find anything like it at your local pawn shop.